Running a business that relies so heavily on personal interaction, that’s built on real relationships,…

 Last year, I developed and delivered more and more sales strategy workshops than ever before.
 So, I thought that, as it was the start of the year, I’d condense it all into one piece that summarises the whole process, with a few added nuggets.

 Of course, it’s no substitute for a proper session.
 So if you like what you read, and you’d like to know more, then just drop me a note.

 Pillar 1 - What are you selling?

-It might sound blindingly obvious, but most businesses have no idea on what they are selling.
-They will have a general idea, but they often couldn’t tell somebody quickly what they offer.
+It might sound blindingly obvious, but most businesses have no idea what they are selling.
+They will have a general notion, but they often couldn’t tell somebody quickly what they offer.
 The old elevator pitch is never really thought through by most businesses.

 Starting with that premise, it really should be easy to start thinking about the product or service you sell and how the features and benefits will work for anyone interested.
 I always ask the same question: can you describe what you do on one sticky note?
 Could you tell a stranger what you do in 30 seconds?
 Have you an easy-to-buy-from box that your pals could tell their networks what you do?

 We are all guilty of thinking that others must know what we do – how could they not!
 But do we take the time to actually think about the whole sell, the ‘what are you selling’ part?
 I’d guess that, in most cases, the answer is no. I work on drawing out the simple things, the best bits, and – without being clichéd – finding the sizzle.
 This has to be the base of every new business strategy, the one that leads you to all the other phases.
 This will help create your hook – simple features and benefits that offer an easy start to a strategy that you can implement.